igarci20jh/worm_tracking/README.md

 Gifs for this powerpoint were taken from the 101425-inverted folder on the F drive of the microscopy computer.
 Only certain frames were shown and the code for the graphs are in the code bloacks named "Reorientation graphs for worms 3 & 5 in specific frames" and "velocity graph for 2 specific worms in specific frames".

 ## Data Storage
-Videos are save in the DATADRIVE3(F:) on the microscopy computer in a folder named "IsabelG".
+Videos taken during this rotation are saved in the DATADRIVE3(F:) on the microscopy computer in a folder named "IsabelG".